Assisted suicide in the United States: Oregon v. Ashcroft

 U.S. Attorney General John Ashcroft issued a directive in 2001 to prevent the Oregon Death With Dignity Act from being implemented.
 The state of Oregon successfully sued and proceeded with implementation.

 Vermont

 In May 2013, the Vermont Legislature passed the Patient Choice and Control at End of Life Act.
 Governor Peter Shumlin signed it into law.
 The law is based on, but is less restrictive than, the Oregon model.

 Vermont was the first state to pass an assisted death law through the legislative process.
 In January 2013 the act was introduced to the Senate, and in May 2013 it was passed by both the house and senate.

 Vermont residents 18 years old or older who are mentally capable adults with a terminal illness and a prognosis of six months or less to live can make an oral request and obtain a lethal dose of medication from a physician to hasten their death.
 The bill requires a second opinion, written and oral requests, and other provisions.

+In August 2022, a Connecticut resident with end-stage cancer sued Vermont to invalidate the law's residency requirement for medical aid-in-dying, arguing that it was unconstitutional.
+Vermont settled the case by removing the non-resident requirement, becoming the first state to allow doctors to prescribe lethal medication to non-residents.